Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Experimental Results and Evaluation

 We can see the different usage of the data types as well when we compare the list of visible type hints containing the 1,024 most frequent data types from the different domains (see Section \ref{subsec:type4py}).
 For example, ManyTypes4Py and the scientific calculation domain share only 502 out of 1,024 data types.

-When considering the whole datasets, we see for instance that the web and scientific calculation domain share only 3,755 classes out of 15,177 and 27,611, respectively (see Table \ref{tab:detailed_overview_mt4p_fl_np}).
+When considering the whole datasets, Table \ref{tab:detailed_overview_mt4p_fl_np} shows for instance that the web and scientific calculation domain share only 3,755 classes out of 15,177 and 27,611, respectively.
 The reason for this is the long-tailed data type distribution with a lot of less frequent data types which are likely to be project- or domain-specific.
-The aforementioned issue can be observed in the M4p2Cal setup between ManyTypes4Py and the scientific calculation set as well.\\
+The aforementioned issue can be observed in the M4p2Cal setup between ManyTypes4Py and the scientific calculation set as well.

 We can conclude from our findings that the data types are used differently across the domains and that the distribution of the data types differs.
-This is referred to as prior probability shift (see Section \ref{subsec:dataset_shift}).
-In our next research question, we investigate if these differences between the domains decrease the performance of the type inference system.
+Thus, it can be argued that there is a dataset shift.
+The following research question examines how this influences the type inference system's results.

-\fbox{ \parbox{0.95\linewidth}{ {Answer to RQ 1: Yes, there is a clear difference in the distribution of data types.
-We present them qualitatively and quantitatively.} } }

-\textbf{RQ 2: Are the results in the cross-domain setup comparable to the results when training on the corresponding software domain?}
+\fbox{ \parbox{0.95\linewidth}{ {Answer to RQ 1: Yes, there is a difference in the distribution of data types which indicates a dataset shift.} } } \textbf{RQ 2: Is the performance of the system similar when evaluated across domains to that which is observed when tested on the training domain?}

-We use our setups defined in the Section \ref{subsec:exp_eval_setup} to answer this question.
-The results of the experiments are shown in Table \ref{tab:ds_shift_fl_np_mt4p}.
-Using the Web2Cal setup 1.a, we measured an F1-score of 49.06\% in comparison to setup 1.b with an F1-score of 55.27\%, which is significantly higher.
-Consequently, the system has problems generalizing from one specific domain to another. \\
+We use our setups defined in Section~\ref{subsec:exp_eval_setup} to answer this question.
+The results of the experiments are shown in Table~\ref{tab:ds_shift_fl_np_mt4p}.
+Using the Web2Cal setup 1.a, we measured an F1-score of 49.06\% in comparison to setup 1.b with an F1-score of 55.27\%, which is significantly higher according to the Student's t-test.
+Consequently, the system has problems generalizing from one specific domain to another.

 A more realistic scenario is addressed by our second setup M4p2Cal.
 We expect a better generalization ability due to the domain diversity in the ManyTypes4Py dataset.
-However, the results in Table \ref{tab:ds_shift_fl_np_mt4p} do not confirm our assumption.
+However, the results in Table~\ref{tab:ds_shift_fl_np_mt4p} do not confirm our assumption.
 Setup 2.a achieves an F1-score of 45.19\% and, in comparison, setup 2.b achieves 59.34\%.
 We observe significantly worse results when the system is used on a domain on which it is not trained.
-We assume the problems are due to a prior probability shift, which is introduced by our domain-specific datasets.
+We assume the problems are due to a dataset shift, which is introduced by our domain-specific datasets.
 When using the system on another than the training domain a decreased performance must be expected.
 In the following research questions, we analyze the problem in more detail.